-RECOMMENDATIONS (3RD EDITION) COMPLY EXPLANATION Recommendation (3rd Edition), but the Board is of the opinion that it does not compromise the independence of the Director, the nature of the interest, position, association or relationship in question and an explanation of why the Board is of that opinion; and of each Director, as at the end of each financial year. (c) the length of service of each Director Recommendation 2.4 A majority of the Board of a listed entity should be independent directors.
-YES The Board considers Mr George and Mr Smith to be independent.
-These two non-executive directors form the majority of the board.
-Recommendation 2.5 The Chair of the Board of a listed entity should be an independent Director and, in particular, should not be the same person as the CEO of the entity.
-YES The Board Charter provides that, where practical, the Chair of the Board should be an independent Director and should not be the CEO/Managing Director.
-The Chair of the Company during the past financial year, Mr Gilbert George, was an independent Director and was not the CEO/Managing Director.
-Recommendation 2.6 A listed entity should have a program for inducting new Directors and providing appropriate professional development opportunities for continuing Directors to develop and maintain the skills and knowledge needed to perform their role as a Director effectively.
+RECOMMENDATIONS (3RD EDITION) COMPLY EXPLANATION independence of the Director, the nature of the interest, position, association or relationship in question and an explanation of why the Board is of that opinion; and (c) the length of service of each Director (b) None . (c) Mr Torey Marshall (Managing Director) and Hayden Locke have been directors since 26 February 2018.
+Mr Formica has been a director since 3 January 2017 and Mr Palumbo has been a director since 18 January 2017.
+Recommendation 2.4 A majority of the Board of a listed entity should be independent Directors.
+YES The Company's Board Charter requires that, where practical, the majority of the Board should be independent.
+The Board currently comprises a total of four directors, of whom three are considered to be independent Recommendation 2.5 The Chair of the Board of a listed entity should be an independent Director and, in particular, should not be the same person as the CEO of the entity.
+YES The Chairman is an independent director Recommendation 2.6 A listed entity should have a program for inducting new Directors and providing appropriate professional development opportunities for continuing Directors to develop and maintain the skills and knowledge needed to perform their role as a Director effectively.
 YES In accordance with the Company's Board Charter, the Nominations Committee (or, in its absence, the Board) is responsible for the approval and review of induction and continuing professional development programs and procedures for Directors to ensure that they can effectively discharge their responsibilities.
 The Company Secretary is responsible for facilitating inductions and professional development.
-Principle 3: Act ethically and responsibly Recommendation 3.1 A listed entity should: (a) have a code of conduct for its Directors, senior YES (a) The Company's Corporate Code of Conduct applies to the Company's Directors, senior executives and employees.(b) The Company's Corporate Code of Conduct (which forms part of the Company's Corporate Governance Plan) is
+Principle 3: Act ethically and responsibly Recommendation 3.1 A listed entity should: (a) have a code of conduct for its Directors, senior executives and employees; and (b) disclose that code or a summary of it.
+YES (a) The Company's Corporate Code of Conduct applies to the Company's Directors, senior executives and employees. (b) The Company's Corporate Code of Conduct (which forms part of the Company's Corporate Governance Plan) is available on the Company's website.